U.K. Legal Opportunities

 Salary & Benefits

-The initial rate for trainee solicitors commencing in September 2020 is £41,000.
+The initial rate for trainee solicitors commencing in September 2023 is £50,000.
 The rate increases in the second year.
-We also give grants to assist the funding of successful applicants through the LPC.
+We also fund course fees for successful applicants for approved LPC and SQE courses.

 When to Apply

 Applications should be made using our U.K. electronic application form.
-Applications to commence solicitor training in September 2022 have now closed.
-Applications to commence solicitor training in September 2023 will open in mid-December 2020 and will be accepted until 15 July 2021.
-Interviews will take place in August/September 2021.
+Applications to commence solicitor training in September 2026 are now open.

 Why Choose Faegre Drinker?